MV Norderney: History

-In 1960 the then 11-year-old vessel was sold to a Dutch company for scrapping.
+In 1960, the then 11-year-old vessel was sold to a Dutch company for scrapping.
 In early 1964 the brothers Verweij bought the ship.
 The 3 brothers formed the management of Radio Veronica.
-The Norderney was bought to replace the former German lightvessel Borkum Riff from 1911 as that vessel was completely worn-out and also a little bit to small to continue to be operated as a radio ship.
-As (former) light-vessel the Borkum Riff had her name printed in large letters on the hull of the ship: this idea was copied on the Norderney, even though she wasn't a light-ship.
+Norderney was bought to replace the former German lightvessel Borkum Riff from 1911 as that vessel was completely worn-out and also a little bit too small to continue to be operated as a radio ship.
+As a (former) light-vessel Borkum Riff had her name printed in large letters on the hull of the ship: this idea was copied on Norderney, even though she wasn't a light-ship.

 On the Zaanlandse Scheepsbouw Maatschappij shipyard in Zaandam the trawler was transformed into an offshore radio-ship.
 The works included placement of two 25 meter high wooden antenna-masts to connect the washing-line antenna (nickname for the random wire antenna).
-Originally the Norderney was built as a steamship and the boiler and engine was already removed from the ship when it was bought by the Verweij brothers.
+Originally Norderney was built as a steamship and the boiler and engine was already removed from the ship when it was bought by the Verweij brothers.
 This provided the required space for a large studio and a separate large room for the transmission equipment.

 A Continental Electronics 316 C medium wave transmitter of 10 Kilowatt.
 At a later date a second similar transmitter was installed as backup.
-In November 1964 the Norderney entered service and took over the role of the old Borkum Riff.
+In November 1964, Norderney entered service and took over the role of the old Borkum Riff.